 Chimneys tend to be simple brick chimney stacks, rooted in the local vernacular, and largely constructed in red brick with red or buff clay pots.
 However, some feature brick banding is used to create patterns and visual interest.
 In some cases, where chimney stacks are exposed on the gable end of the property, they act as features on the side of houses.
-In other cases, buildings have been extended, wrapping around the chimney stacks, and creating varying roof lines.
+In other cases, buildings have been extended to wrap around the chimney stacks.
+This can create varying roof lines.

-Chimneys should be of traditional construction and not prefabricated, regardless of modern/traditional setting.
-They can positively contribute to breaks in the roof and can be put into new use - i.e., ventilation, extraction etc.
+Chimneys should be of traditional construction and not prefabricated.
+Chimneys can positively contribute to breaks in the roof and can be put into new use - i.e., ventilation, extraction etc.